Luca de la Torre: Celta de Vigo

 On July 7, 2022, de la Torre signed a four-year deal with Celta de Vigo of La Liga.
 He was the second player of American nationality to play for the club, after Italy international Giuseppe Rossi.
 He made his debut on August 20 in a 4–1 home loss to Real Madrid, playing the final three minutes in place of Renato Tapia.

 Having only made brief substitute appearances under manager Eduardo Coudet, de la Torre played a larger role in the team after Carlos Carvalhal arrived.
 On December 22, he came off the bench away to Gernika in the second round of the Copa del Rey and scored his first goal within ten minutes to conclude a 3–0 victory.
 In the next round on January 3, 2023, he made his first start, though the team lost 3–1 at fellow top-flight team Espanyol in extra time.

 He scored his first La Liga goal, following an assist one minute earlier, against Osasuna on February 4, 2024.

 San Diego FC

-On January 21, 2025, de la Torre signed with San Diego FC through the 2025 MLS season, on loan from Celta de Vigo with an option to purchase.
+On January 21, 2025, de la Torre signed with San Diego FC through the 2025 MLS season, on loan from Celta de Vigo with an option to purchase. de la Torre made 37 appearances with San Diego FC and had five goals; however, midway through the season he lost his starting position, and his purchase option was ultimately declined by San Diego.

+Charlotte FC

+On December 30, 2025, de la Torre signed with Charlotte FC from Celta de Vigo.
+The current contract runs through June 30, 2029 with an option to extend his contract for the 2029-30 season.
+To complete the move, Charlotte FC first had to acquire the First Right of Refusal from San Diego FC for $50,000 in 2026 General Allocation Money (GAM).